 Is the Federal Reserve accountable to anyone?

-In the area of monetary policy, the Federal Reserve reports twice annually on its plans for monetary policy.
-In addition, the Chairman and other Federal Reserve officials often testify before the Congress.
+In the area of monetary policy, twice a year, the Federal Reserve submits an extensive report--the Monetary Policy Report--on recent economic developments and its plans for monetary policy.
+In addition, the Chair and other Federal Reserve officials often testify before the Congress.

 The Federal Reserve is also transparent and accountable in its supervision of banks, operations of the payment system, and in its other functions as well.
 The Board of Governors prepares an annual report summarizing activities of the Board and all Reserve Banks; the annual report is delivered to the Congress.

 To ensure financial accountability, the financial statements of the Federal Reserve Banks and the Board of Governors are audited annually by an independent, outside auditor and published to its website.
 In addition, the Government Accountability Office, as well as the Board's Office of Inspector General, frequently audit many Federal Reserve activities.
 Weekly, the Board of Governors publishes the Federal Reserve's balance sheet.
 During the recent financial crisis, the Federal Reserve provided information about its lending programs on its public website and in a special monthly report to the Congress.
 The Board also regularly reports the results of supervisory stress tests of large banks.